SamSJackson/irr/obs-vault/Improving Reliability.md

-## Definition of Reliable or Trustworthy Social Network
+A Reliable or Trustworthy network is defined here: [[Reliability]].